Playing Rules

 (Red) Violent or serious foul play.

-(Red) Intentionally impeding an opponent through unlawful means during an obvious goal-scoring opportunity – If a player who is moving toward his opponents’ goal with an obvious opportunity to score a goal is intentionally impeded by an opponent through unlawful means (an offense punishable by a free kick or penalty kick), thus denying the attacking player’s team the goal-scoring opportunity, the offending player shall be sent off the field for serious foul play.
+(Red) Intentionally impeding an opponent through unlawful means during an obvious goal-scoring opportunity – If a player who is moving toward their opponents’ goal with an obvious opportunity to score a goal is intentionally impeded by an opponent through unlawful means (an offense punishable by a free kick or penalty kick), thus denying the attacking player’s team the goal-scoring opportunity, the offending player shall be sent off the field for serious foul play.

 A team caution, a disciplinary action facing an entire team as a result of a violation by a player of that team, may be assessed by the referee in the following instances: encroachment on free kicks, intentional hand balls by the defense, and unnecessary delay.
 Once a team caution has been issued, if any player from that team commits the same foul, that player will be ejected.